-- 100. WFP's overarching agreement with the Department of Foreign Affairs provides the legal and operational basis for carrying out operations.
-In alignment with other United Nations entities, WFP has a strategic partnership with the national economic development authority and a memorandum of agreement with the Department of Social Welfare and Development, the main government counterpart for emergency preparedness and response and social protection programmes.
+- 101. WFP's overarching agreement with the Department of Foreign Affairs provides the legal and operational basis for carrying out operations.
+In alignment with other United Nations entities, WFP has a strategic partnership with the National Economic Development Authority and a memorandum of agreement with the Department of Social Welfare and Development, the main government counterpart for emergency preparedness and response and social protection programmes.
 WFP will strengthen its partnerships with other relevant departments and local government units so as to support programme implementation and enhanced coordination.
-In Bangsamoro Autonomous Region of Muslim Mindanao, WFP will continue to work with various ministries through its food security task force. - 101.
+In Bangsamoro Autonomous Region of Muslim Mindanao, WFP will continue to work with various ministries through its food security task force.
+WFP will continue to tap into and partner with Filipino expertise in the development, implementation and scaling up of projects, programmes and activities under this CSP. - 102.
 WFP will enhance its collaborative efforts with humanitarian and development partners, national and international non-governmental organizations and international financial institutions, academic institutions and regional and global platforms.
 Engagement with other United Nations entities, particularly FAO, IFAD, UNICEF, the World Health Organization, IOM, the International Labour Organization and UNDP, will include joint programming and policy advocacy, with coherent programming and the use of joint tools and analysis to promote the inclusion and protection of affected populations.
-WFP will maintain its stewardship of the Scaling Up Nutrition Business Network and will promote South-South and triangular cooperation for locally relevant, feasible solutions. - 102.
+WFP will maintain its stewardship of the Scaling Up Nutrition Business Network and will promote South-South and triangular cooperation for locally relevant, feasible solutions. - 103.
 In collaboration with organizations that support the rights of women, persons with disabilities and other marginalized groups, WFP will advance efforts to ensure the inclusion of vulnerable groups, in line with the "leave no one behind" approach of the UNSDCF.